subquery/documentation/docs/quickstart/quickstart_chains/polygon.md

 ## Goals

-The goal of this quick start guide is to index all token deposits from the Polygon Plamsa Bridge.
+The goal of this quick start guide is to index all token deposits from the Polygon Plasma Bridge.

 ::: warning
 Before we begin, make sure that you have initialised your project using the provided steps in the [Start Here](../quickstart.md) section. **Please initialise a Polygon project**